cyscale/docs.cyscale.com/docs/intro/dictionary.md

 ### Connectors

 Connectors are the Cyscale entities representing your actual cloud accounts and identity provider accounts.
-If you want to assess and protect an AWS account, Azure subscription, GCP project, Alibaba account, or Okta organization, you add it to Cyscale by creating the corresponding connector.
+If you want to assess and protect an AWS account, Azure subscription, Google Cloud project, Alibaba account, or Okta organization, you add it to Cyscale by creating the corresponding connector.